 “Good nutrition is a very important part of cancer treatment and survivorship, and since tolerance to foods during oral cancer treatment can vary greatly, meeting with our nutrition team can help you create an individualized meal plan that incorporates the best foods for you,” says Kennedy.

-For more health tips and recipes, visit the Dana-Farber/Brigham and Women’s Cancer Center Nutrition Services website or download Dana-Farber’s free app for iPhone or Android.
+For more health tips and recipes, visit the Dana-Farber/Brigham and Women’s Cancer Center Nutrition Services website.
 Learn more about oral cancer research and treatment from Dana-Farber’s Head & Neck Cancer Treatment Center.